 The exhibit explores Delaware’s role in the clandestine network that transported American slaves to freedom including the true journey of the Hawkins family from bondage in Maryland, through Delaware, to freedom in Pennsylvania.
 Part II of the exhibit explores some of the challenges faced by Black Delawareans after the Civil War, and showcases Delaware trailblazers—including Jane Mitchell, “Judy” Johnson, Louis Redding and Lisa Blunt Rochester, among many others—who helped break racial and gender barriers.

-“The Path to Freedom: A History of the Underground Railroad in Delaware” was created by the staff of the New Castle Court House Museum working together with the Delaware Division of Historical and Cultural Affairs’ Engagement and Collections Team.
-The exhibit opened on Feb.
-23, 2019 and will be on display for an undetermined period of time.
+“The Path to Freedom: A History of the Underground Railroad in Delaware” was created by the Delaware Division of Historical and Cultural Affairs’ Collections, Affiliates, Research and Exhibits (CARE) Team working together with the staff of the New Castle Court House Museum.
+The exhibit opened on Sept.
+9, 2017 and will be on display for an undetermined period of time.

 Constructed in 1732, the New Castle Court House is one of the oldest active court buildings in the United States and was Delaware’s first state capitol.
 Here, the Colonial Assembly passed the 1776 Separation Resolution creating the Delaware State.
 During its nearly 300 years of history, this National Historic Landmark has played pivotal roles in the political, social and commercial life of both New Castle and Delaware.
 The museum is administered by the Division of Historical and Cultural Affairs and is a partner site in the First State National Historical Park.